Application of Martindale Abrasion and Pilling Tester

 Choose according to your testing needs:

-The Martindale tester is the most common and versatile choice when a wide range of fabrics need to be tested for pilling and abrasion resistance.
+The Martindale tester is the most common choice for testing many fabrics.
+It works well for pilling and abrasion resistance.

 For pilling of woolen or knitted fabrics, the ICI Pilling Box Tester is more suitable.